hackclub/sprig/docs/docs.md

 ```

 You can move the sprite by setting `x` and `y`.
-Collisions are checked;
-the value won't change if the sprite is being blocked by a solid object!

 The `bitmapKey` can also be changed to update the rendered graphic and collision rules the sprite will follow.